-- 2.1 The application site relates to a small parcel of land located within the south eastern part of a commercial yard (formerly owned and used by Thames Water), positioned on the northern side of the Thames Water service road which is accessed via Denham Way to the north west, in Maple Cross. - 2.2 The wider site as enclosed in blue on the submitted location plan comprises a hanger type building and open yards, all of which are being used by a variety of different businesses, without planning permission.
-The elevated parcel of the wider site (referred to as Site 6 on the submitted location pan) is currently subject to an enforcement notice and appeal concerning unauthorised parking. - 2.3 The application site is physically enclosed from the wider site (as enclosed in blue on the submitted location plan) which forms a commercial yard by metal fencing which also runs along the service road frontage.
-The application site has a single vehicular access point from the service road with the site used for open storage.
-Within the site there are two containers used as an office/storage (although only one container is shown on the submitted plans). - 2.4 With regards to policy designations the application site falls within the Metropolitan Green Belt, Source Protection Zone 1, Flood Zone 1 and a Secondary Centre.
+- 2.1 The application site relates to a rectangular parcel of land located within the north western part of a commercial yard (formerly owned and used by Thames Water), positioned on the northern side of the Thames Water service road which is accessed via Denham Way to the north east, in Maple Cross. - The wider site as enclosed in blue on the submitted location plan comprises two attached hanger type buildings and open yards, all of which are being used by a variety of different businesses, without planning permission.
+The elevated parcel of the wider site (referred to as Site 6 on the submitted location pan) is currently subject to an enforcement notice and appeal concerning unauthorised parking linked to one of the unauthorised businesses operating within a hanger type building (subject to application 21/0424/RSP). - 2.3 The application site is physically enclosed from the wider site by the hanger buildings and metal fencing which runs along the service road frontage.
+To the immediate north west there is an earth bank which rises upwards away from the site and to the north the site is bounded by mature vegetation. - 2.4 The application site has a single vehicular access point from the service road.
+Internally, the site is hard surfaced. - 2.5 With regards to policy designations the application site falls within the Metropolitan Green Belt, Source Protection Zone 1, Flood Zone 1 and a Secondary Centre.
 It is also located opposite an allocated employment site (E(d)).